Ozoniuss/casheer/README.md

 - [x] Listing all expenses for an entry;
 - [x] Filtering expenses during listing operations;
 - [ ] Ordering expenses during listing operations;

+Because the size of the content is limited and the app will mostly be used on the local network, pagination remains an optional thing that I will likely not implement.
+Usually, retrieving the entire sheet for a period is desired.
+Plus, it's often likely that the CLI tool will be used alongside the `less` tool, in which case paginating doesn't make as much sense.

 Expenses exist only in the context of an entry, and thus an entry identifier must always be provided, even if it is technically not required to actually perform the operation, such as deleting an expense.
 This constraint was added for uniformity reasons.